Thread: Switch for Dazor bench lamps?

 Re: Switch for Dazor bench lamps?
 (By: Willie X)

 Pictures, numbers from the switch etc... might help.

 I also see your light offered cheap, probably cheaper than a switch on Craigslist..... and maybe eBay has some.

 05-28-2009, 10:32 AM #3

 Re: Switch for Dazor bench lamps?
-(RE: Ralph)
+(By: Ralph)

 I have had good use of Dazor units as well, they are the best.
 Two-tube 15W lamps model, and three 7-1/2W lamps unit with large magnifier.